 What exactly is acupuncture?

 Acupuncture is aimed at treating ailments by triggering specific pressure points in the body.
-TCM theorists have revealed that there exist over 2000 pressure points on the body, and each are connected by 12 meridians (1).
+TCM theorists have revealed that there exist over 2000 pressure points on the body, and each is connected by 12 meridians (1).
 Each meridian is linked to a different organ system, and each helps to regulate the flow of Qi throughout the body as well as their respective organs.

 According to TCM, Qi (pronounced chee) is a vital energy that circulates throughout the body.
 If Qi is flowing properly, then one is likely to be enjoying good health.
 Thus, any disruption in the flow of Qi can result in illness.
 Therefore, the premise is that by inserting needles into specific acupuncture points, one can help to rebalance this energy and encourage the circulation of Qi which then serves to promote good health.

-Now you may be skeptical about how the concept of flowing Qi and needles help to alleviate ailments, yet the World Health Organization has recognized acupuncture as being able to address certain ailments that include UTIs, high blood pressure and even migraines.
+Now you may be skeptical about how the concept of flowing Qi and needles help to alleviate ailments, yet the World Health Organization has recognized acupuncture as being able to address certain ailments that include UTIs, high blood pressure, and even migraines.

 5 Benefits of Acupuncture